 The Department of Physics at UCF offers both Master’s and Doctoral programs.
-Research opportunities are available in condensed matter physics, mathematical physics, nanostructure devices, physics education research, surface science, optical physics, complex systems, biophysics, atomic and molecular physics, astronomy and planetary sciences.
+Research opportunities are available in condensed matter physics, mathematical physics, nanostructure devices, physics education research, surface science, complex systems, biophysics, atomic, molecular, and optical physics, astronomy and planetary sciences.
 Click on the degree for more information on curriculum and core courses.

 - Master of Science in Physics (M.S.)

 - Master of Science in Physics – Planetary Sciences Track (M.S.)